Digital Photography Tips, Tutorials and Resources

 Also, it’s good to include a simple subscription form in your sidebar with one field (asking for their email address) and a submit button.

-It is recommended to use OptinMonster for adding subscription forms and growing your email list.
+You can also use OptinMonster for adding subscription forms and opt-in popups to help grow your email list.

 28. Optimize Your Footer